Upside Down Pear Cake

 I am SO excited that the fall season is here!
 I love all the amazing desserts and comfort food recipes that always pop up this time of year.
 Pumpkin is definitely my first love when it comes to fall flavors, but apple and pear are very close behind!
 This weekend we had company over for dinner, and I wanted to come up with a dessert using some beautiful pears I picked up from the store.
 I decided to make an upside down pear cake, swapping the classic pineapple rings for delicious fresh pears!

 I absolutely LOVE the way this recipe turned out!
-Not only does it look super impressive, but it tastes incredible as well.
+Not only does it look super impressive, but it tastes incredible, as well.
 The rich, cinnamon-infused flavor of spice cake combined with the buttery brown sugar coated pears is absolutely divine!
 I could almost just eat the pears off the top and leave the cake on my plate… Well, ALMOST 😉

 I love that everything in this dessert is simple with no hard to find ingredients!
+Here are the ingredients that you’ll need:

 - Butter.
 The small amount of butter needed for this recipe will be melted in the cake pan to make the pears buttery and delicious.